Mefjuu94/TogetherToTheTop/README.md

 ### 1. **For unauthenticated users:**
 - **Registration:** User can register with validation.
 - **Login:** Secure login system for registered users.
+- **Retrieve Password:** Password recovery for people who forgot it.
 - **About Project Section:** Project information.
 - **Contact Section:** Contact details of the project author.
+- **Privacy Policy:** privacy policy for people who want to know what data is collected.

 ### 2. **For authenticated users:**
 - **Browse walking tour offers:** View a list of available walking tours.